You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 - If the student damages their assigned device in any way that makes it unusable the following will occur:.

 - The student will be asked to make a statement as to how the damage occurred.

 - They will be issued a replacement and their AP will be informed.

 NOTE: Our Chromebooks have a warranty but action has to be taken immediately to get repairs completed as the warranty is for a limited time.
 The student MUST report damage ASAP to Tech Services so repairs can be done immediately.

 NOTE2: The student may be liable for a prorated value of the damaged device, this decision will be left up to the student’s AP on a case by case basis.

-What happens if a student loses or breaks the charger for their assigned device?
+- What happens if I lose or break the charger for my assigned Chromebook?

 - If the student loses or damages the charger for their assigned device, they will be issued a new one and their AP will be informed.